CriticalTransitions.jl Tutorial

 Usage with the broader DynamicalSystems.jl.

 Both random and rate systems can easily access the rest of DynamicalSystems.jl.
 The way to achieve this is to cast the systems back to their deterministic autonomous forms (as this is the type of systems the rest of DynamicalSystems.jl covers).
-For example, we may be interested in finding the basins of attraction of the deterministic system
+For example, the Attractors.jl documentation has an example for finding the edge state (using edge tracking) for the Fitzhugh-Nagumo model.

 This page was generated using Literate.jl.